crumbaugh/Lantern/README.md

 To Run
 ------
-To run That Which Lurks on your mobile device, TODO: Chase, work your magic.
+To run That Which Lurks on your mobile device, either a) build for mobile, or b) simply run using the unity remote.
+Option (a) provides a more optimized experience with less lag, while option (b) is faster.

-All scenes in the "Scenes" folder are used in That Which Lurks.
+All scenes in the "Scenes" folder are used in That Which Lurks, though the starting scene is Main Menu.